 Computed tomography (CT) with contrast and ultrasonography remain the radiologic modalities of choice as screening procedures and also can be used as techniques for guiding percutaneous aspiration and drainage.

-With advancements in multidetector CT scan technology, image quality has improved dramatically, allowing improved detection.
-CT has a sensitivty of 95-100% in this setting (see the images below).
+With advancements in multidetector CT technology, image quality has improved dramatically, allowing improved detection.
+CT has a sensitivity of 95-100% in this setting (see the images below).

 Computed tomography (CT) scan findings of liver abscess are shown.
 A large, septated abscess of the right hepatic lobe is revealed.
 Abscess was succes....